-Nampa Meridian Irrigation District plans to release water into the canal systems April 1, Pioneer Irrigation District on April 10, and Boise-Kuna Irrigation District’s dates are still to be determined.
-Due to Nampa’s charging and flushing systems, it takes up to two weeks before the water is available for pump operations.
+Nampa Meridian Irrigation District plans to release water into the canal systems April 6, Pioneer Irrigation District on April 11, and Boise-Kuna Irrigation District’s dates are still to be determined.

-Customers needing assistance setting a sprinkler control box are encouraged to contact a local lawn care professional.
-Residents are also strongly encouraged to install their own shut off valve to control sprinkler lines and asked not to operate the city valve as this is for emergency use only.
+Customers needing assistance setting a sprinkler control box are encouraged to contact a local landscaping professional.
+Residents are also strongly encouraged to install their own shut off valve to control sprinkler lines and are asked not to operate the city valve, as this is for emergency use only.

 The majority of Nampa’s irrigation water comes in the canal system from Lucky Peak.
 The Pioneer Irrigation District and the Nampa Meridian Irrigation District manage most of the canals and ditches in Nampa.
 In some cases these irrigation districts are solely responsible for the infrastructure leading to a customer’s property.